 SOCI 20559.
 Spatial Regression Analysis.
 100 Units.

 This course covers statistical and econometric methods specifically geared to the problems of spatial dependence and spatial heterogeneity in cross-sectional data.
 The main objective for the course is to gain insight into the scope of spatial regression methods, to be able to apply them in an empirical setting, and to properly interpret the results of spatial regression analysis.
 While the focus is on spatial aspects, the types of methods covered have general validity in statistical practice.
 The course covers the specification of spatial regression models in order to incorporate spatial dependence and spatial heterogeneity, as well as different estimation methods and specification tests to detect the presence of spatial autocorrelation and spatial heterogeneity.
 Special attention is paid to the application to spatial models of generic statistical paradigms, such as Maximum Likelihood and Generalized Methods of Moments.
-An import aspect of the course is the application of open source software tools such as various R packages, GeoDa and the Python Package PySal to solve empirical problems.
+An import aspect of the course is the application of open source software tools specifically those contained in the Python package PySal.

 Prerequisite(s): An intermediate course in multivariate regression or econometrics.
 Familiarity with matrix algebra